evangraan/ecs.co.uk/README.md

 ## Development approach

-This excercise was build test-first, specifically using the 'behave' BDD framework.
+This excercise was built test-first, specifically using the 'behave' BDD framework.
 Tests were written without any implementation code existing, after which the code was implemented using TDD (red-green-refactor).

 For core components (basket and discounts) unit tests were also written.